LauraRichter/PyConZA_2017/README.md

 #### simulate_loan_application_data.ipynb

 A notebook for creating simulated loan application data suitable for importing in the presentation notebooks.
-I use real, but anonymised and scrambled, data during the presentation.
+I use real (but anonymised and scrambled) data during the presentation.